Advancing Digital Innovation to Reduce Financial Toxicity in Cancer Care and Research

 Use the solutions catalog, core competencies, and financial navigation guide, to implement digital solutions to improve healthcare access, cost, and clinical outcomes for your patients.
 And use the Digital Navigation ROI Calculator and Digitally Enabled Patient Navigation Blueprint to quantify and maximize the ROI of your investments in digitally enabled patient navigation.

-By using these resources, you can unlock the promise of digital innovation to minimize disparities in cancer care access and out-of-pocket cost measures associated with cancer, ensuring that financial worries do not overshadow the fight for recovery.
+By using these resources, you can unlock the promise of digital innovation to minimize challenges in cancer care access and out-of-pocket cost measures associated with cancer, ensuring that financial worries do not overshadow the fight for recovery.

 Use these Resources to Further Your Digital Innovation Strategy